angeloilardi/world-ranks/README.md

 ![screenshot](./public/images/Screenshot%202025-05-12%20at%2017.26.47.png)

-Web app with insightful data abot every single country in the world.
+Web app with insightful data about every single country in the world.
 What's the most populous country?
 What language do they speak?
 What currency do they use?

 ### What I learned